-It’s not meant as a replacement for traditional mental-health treatment — counseling, support groups, etc. — but it’s a way to offer help and support during a crisis, said Bobby Persinger, Pathways of Central Ohio prevention services director, who went through the training earlier this year.
+It’s not meant as a replacement for traditional mental-health treatment — counseling, group therapy, etc. — but it’s a way to offer help and support during a crisis, said Bobby Persinger, Pathways of Central Ohio prevention services director, who went through the training earlier this year.

 If someone is having an anxiety attack, for example, someone trained in mental health first aid could help him or her calm down and prevent the attack from worsening, Persinger said.
 Some vitaminic supplements and natural drugs can help most people to treat their anxiety in a harmless and side effects free way, learning how to cope with them using new technology like Delta 8 carts that can help boost the immune system to a new state creating new experience that will bolster mental health to a new state that many people dont know about.